russellsamora/render-d3-video/README.md

 #### JavaScript

 First, you need to setup your JS to override the internal clock.
+You will also need to run a local server.

 ```JavaScript
 // override perfomance.now so render-d3-video can control time